abcdlsj/abcdlsj.github.io/abcdlsj.github.io/posts/Pasty-go-pastebin-like-website.md

 }
 ```

-### Encryption and Decryption
-Be honest, I'm not have much expensive knowledge with encryption and decryption.
-So I just post code here.
+### Encrypt cookie value

+`Cookie` value should be encrypted, need to implement encryption and decryption. can use `aes` to encrypt and `base64` to encode.

 ```go
 func encryptData(data []byte) (string, error) {